sprblm/dots-patterns/patterns/address/index.md

 ### Best Practice: How to Implement Address

-- Make sure that names are unique on the same instance.
-- Two users on the same device should be able to have two different names on separate instances.
+Make sure that handles are unique on the same instance.
+Two users on the same device should be able to have two different handles.

 ### Potential Problems with Address

-It is often complex for a user to convert their username, account, contact list, and data to a new server.
+It is often complex for a user to convert their address, account, contact list, and data to a new server.
 In practice, most users then do not transfer to a new server even if they become unhappy with their current one.

 If the user does decide to move to a new server, the user then needs to take on the cumbersome task of notifying all contacts of their new address.
 Recipients